 - Whether you plan to create a secluded moon garden or devote your entire outdoor space to the scheme, try to keep it away from light polluting street lamps which could affect the natural glow of the moon onto your space.

 - Often moon gardens border a patio, decked area or garden building in order to draw you out into the open air to enjoy dinner or a cocktail under the moon’s rays.

 - Try to seek out the most peaceful spot for your lunar garden, where you can sit and whisper your secrets to the moon, listen to the wind through the plants or the trickle of a water feature.

 Falling under the spell of the moon’s magic?

-To find events being held near you, visit Moon UK’s website here.
+To find resources to inspire, visit Moon UK’s website here.

 We also like the sound of learning some astrophotography.
 Head to the Royal Museums Greenwich’s website here to find top tips on how to get started.